Complex oscillations in the delayed Fitzhugh-Nagumo equation: Oscillatory dynamics of the delayed FitzHugh-Nagumo equation

 The presence of Hopf bifurcations marks the transition between regions of parameters where the fixed point is stable or unstable: in particular, in the parameter region depicted in yellow in Figure~\ref{fig:HopfTotalSystem}, the fixed point is unstable, and oscillations or chaotic solutions arise.
 In this section we give a preview of what can happen as $\tau$ grows for fixed $a>1$, $\eps>0$ and $J>0$.
 The topic of section \ref{sec:Complex} will be to use the GSPT to uncover the dynamical origin of these phenomena.
 Distinct qualitative behaviors as $\tau$ is increased, summarized in Figure~\ref{fig:AllBehaviors}.

 For values of the delay smaller than the value corresponding to the Hopf bifurcation ($\tau= \tau_1^0(J,\eps,a)\simeq 0.429$), the fixed point $(v_a,w_a)$ remains stable, and precisely at crossing the Hopf bifurcation line, a small cycle appears.
-In a very small range of delay values, the cycle tends to become more complex, indicating the possible presence of period doubling bifurcations.
-A cascade of such bifurcations seem to lead to a chaotic behavior chaotic behaviors as delays are further increased (although in a very small neighborhood of the Hopf bifurcation), as depicted in Figure~\ref{fig:AllBehaviors}-\emph{Small Oscillations}.
+In a very small range of delay values, the cycle {can} become more complex, indicating the possible presence of period doubling bifurcations.
+A cascade of such bifurcations seem to lead to a chaotic behavior as delays are further increased (although in a very small neighborhood of the Hopf bifurcation), as depicted in Figure~\ref{fig:AllBehaviors}-\emph{Small Oscillations}.

-As the delay is further increased suddenly appear large oscillations, hallmark of the presence of canard bifurcations in the system.
+As the delay is further increased { a sudden switch to large oscillations takes place, a} hallmark of the presence of canard {transitions} in the system.
 These oscillations are more complex than relaxation oscillations emerging in two-dimensional slow-fast systems.
 They show the typical shape of Mixed-Mode oscillations (see Figure~\ref{fig:AllBehaviors}-\emph{MMOs}), with three distinct phases: one small oscillation related to the ghost of the small periodic orbit (highlighted in blue boxes in the figure, `classical' MMO small oscillations), small oscillations related to the properties of the convergence of the delayed fast equation towards the critical manifold (red boxes), and large relaxation oscillations corresponding to switches between the two attractive parts of the critical slow manifold.
 We will study this phenomenon more in details in section~\ref{sec:MMOs}.

-As the delay is further increased, these MMOs suddenly disappear in favor of bursting periodic orbits (see Figure~\ref{fig:AllBehaviors}-\emph{(Bursts)}), characterized by the presence of very fast oscillations interspersed by periods of slow behavior.
+As the delay is further increased, these MMOs suddenly disappear in favor of bursting periodic orbits (see Figure~\ref{fig:AllBehaviors}-\emph{(Bursts)}), characterized by the presence of very fast oscillations interspersed with periods of slow behavior.
 The analysis of these orbits will be performed in section~\ref{sec:Bursting}, of which we display time series and trajectories in the extended phase space $(x_t,y_t,x_{t-\tau})$.